Four Ways to a More Resilient Digital Life

 Building resilience best practice:

-You or your advisors should research an item’s provenance, compare prices of similar items and, most of all, limit your patronage to reputable auction houses.
-Two warning signs to look out for, particularly when you are dealing with a less-well-known seller: a price that seems too good to be true and a sense of urgency in the negotiation.
+You or your advisors should research an item’s provenance, compare prices of similar items, and, most of all, limit your patronage to reputable auction houses.
 We urge you to be extra cautious, as aside from maybe a small reimbursement, insurance policies do not usually cover fraudulent auction purchases.

 Potential downside: